Empower Your Practice

 • Integrate into Care Teams.
 Treat CHWs as integral members of the clinical team.
 Include them in care planning meetings and establish clear communication channels so they can relay patient feedback and social determinant insights to providers.

 • Define Clear Roles.
-Establish specific responsibilities, such as appointment follow-ups, health education sessions, or connecting patients with social services.
-This prevents role confusion and maximises their impact.
+Establish specific responsibilities, such as appointment follow-ups, health education sessions, or connecting patients with social services, to maximise their impact and prevent role confusion.

 • Appointment Adherence.
 Track the show rate for appointments among patients assigned a CHW.
 A noticeable increase is a strong indicator of success.

 • Patient-Reported Outcomes.
-Use surveys to measure changes in patients' confidence in managing their health (patient activation) and their overall satisfaction with the support they receive.
+Use surveys to measure changes in patients' confidence in managing their health and their overall satisfaction with the support they receive.

 Systematically collecting and analysing feedback provides insights into what your practice does well and where improvements are needed.
 This process makes patients feel heard and valued, reinforcing that their experience is a priority.
 This proactive approach not only helps you refine your services but also demonstrates a commitment to patient-centred care, which can significantly enhance loyalty and trust.